chromium/chromium/docs/transcripts/wuwt-e03-content.md

 11:11 SHARON: Can you give an example of -

 11:11 JOHN: Yes.
-So, for example, every renderer process has a class in content browser called render process host.
-And then, every tab object in Blink will have this class called render view, and then, in content browser, it will have this class called render view host.
+So, for example, every renderer process has a class in content/browser called `RenderProcessHost`.
+And then, every tab object in Blink will have this class called `RenderView`, and then, in content/browser, it will have this class called `RenderViewHost`.

 11:36 SHARON: Those are classes that, depending on what you work on, you might see pop up quite a bit.
 And there's a lot of them.
 They're all called render